fungzhenhua/PythonSource/README.md

 # Time Crystals Simulation Code

-This code repository contains Python scripts for reproducing the results presented in Figures 9, 10, and 11 of the paper "Comment on 'Time Crystals Made of Electron-Positron Pairs': Parity Considerations and Numerical Validation".
+This code repository contains Python scripts for reproducing the results presented in Figures 9, 10, and 11 of the paper "Divergent Solutions and Enforced Symmetry in Bialynicki-Birula’s Time Crystal Quantum Model: A Numerical-Theoretical Exposé".
 Despite using identical initial conditions as reported in the original study, our simulations reveal significant differences.

 ## Directory Structure